University of South Florida

 If you are a USF student who was recently arrested or might be under investigation for an alleged violation of the student code of conduct, it may be in your best interest to retain legal counsel.
 While USF does not allow an advisor to speak for the charged student, act as attorney, nor otherwise participate, an attorney at Galigani Law Firm can still speak to you and provide advice to help you protect your rights throughout the disciplinary process.

-Dean Galigani is an experienced criminal defense lawyer who is Board Certified in Criminal Trial Law by the Florida Bar.
-You can have our attorneys provide a complete evaluation of your case when you call (352) 375-0812 to schedule a free, confidential consultation.
+Dean Galigani is an experienced criminal defense lawyer.
+He can provide a complete evaluation of your case when you call (352) 375-0812 to schedule a free, confidential consultation.

 University of South Florida Code of Conduct Violations Information Center